dotnet/docs/docs/csharp/fundamentals/coding-style/coding-conventions.md

 > - They demonstrate C# best practices.

 > [!IMPORTANT]
 > The guidelines in this article are used by Microsoft to develop samples and documentation.
 They were adopted from the [.NET Runtime, C# Coding Style](https://github.com/dotnet/runtime/blob/main/docs/coding-guidelines/coding-style.md) guidelines.
 You can use them, or adapt them to your needs.
+They are meant to be an example of common C# conventions, and not an authoritative list (see [Framework Design Guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/) for that).
 The primary objectives are consistency and readability within your project, team, organization, or company source code.

 ## Naming conventions